Emerald's Profile

 Character Overview:

 Emerald is the main protagonist in the Emerald series, and is the third official Pokedex Holder of Hoenn.
 His presence was hinted during the RS series, when Prof. Birch brought Treecko to meet the trainer who was supposed take it on a journey and receive the last Pokedex.
 However, the flood caused by Kyogre thwarted this meeting, and only a faint silhouette of Emerald was seen on the Pokedex's registration screen.
+It was later revealed that Emerald's presence was foreshadowed as early as the end of the GSC series, in which he was showed as a silhouetted young boy requesting a Pokedex from Prof. Oak.

 Emerald officially makes his debut in the Emerald series, and is depicted as a proud and mischievous kid who has a problem with his own height, and holds many tricks up his sleeves, literally.
 Most shocking of all, he did not possess any Pokemon of his own, and when asked by Todd, Emerald claimed that he does not like Pokemon, but only Pokemon battles.
 He believes that any form of battle that isn't confined by rules is not worth partaking in.
+He is showed to have a problem with trusting and bonding with Pokemon, and this was evidenced by his struggle to cheer for Sudowoodo in the Arena challenge, and his uneasiness about the loyalty of Sceptile, Sudowoodo and Dusclops, who eventually became his personal Pokemon.
 That said, he is extremely skilled in formal battling, and cleverly incorporates a Pokemon's nature, ability, held items, as well as team sequence into his tactics.
-While he used rental Pokemon at the Battle Factory, he mainly borrowed Pokemon from Crystal to construct his team in the subsequent challenges.
+He is also able to recognize the birthplace of a Pokemon at first glance, a unique ability of his.

-Being a proud kid, Emerald hates to be told what to do, and did not share a very good relationship with most of the Frontier Brains at the beginning, especially in light of the fact that he created considerable turmoil during the Frontier's opening ceremony.
+Being a proud kid, Emerald hates to be told what to do and often surprises others by his mischievous acts, such as peeing off the balcony or windows.
+He did not share a very good relationship with most of the Frontier Brains at the beginning, especially in light of the fact that he created considerable turmoil during the Frontier's opening ceremony.
 However, under the threat of a common enemy, Guile Hideout, Emerald became companions with the Brains and battled alongside each other.
 Among all the press people, Emerald was particularly acquainted with Todd, the reporter whom he rescued upon arrival at the Battle Frontier.
-For his Hoenn peers, Ruby and Sapphire, Emerald was not thrilled about their presence, and constantly showed antagonism towards them.
-He is however, very respectful to Crystal, who later joined him at the Frontier.
+Emerald is believed to have met Latios and Latias on his personal journey across the land, and the two mystical dragons, having seen the loneliness in him, made a pact to keep him company until he found his true companions.

 Character Design: